mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * `ChannelOutboundHandler`
         * implementation: `ChannelOutboundHandlerAdapter`
 * if the implementation is annotated as `@Sharable,` it means handler can be added to multiple `ChannelPipelines`

+## ChannelHandlerContext
+* is an association between a `ChannelHandler` and a `ChannelPipeline`
+* is created whenever a `ChannelHandler` is added to a pipeline
+* manages the interaction of its associated `ChannelHandler` with others in the same pipeline
+* has connection from its `ChannelHandler` to the next `ChannelHandler`

 ## ChannelPipeline
 ```